keisanabria/FS-Security/README.md

     - Page 16 includes instructions of the last step on how to handle the URL of the API
 - Page 35-36 [2] contains information of all the common ACS API Variables
 - Total population group name: P1_001N
+- Reference [7] gave a lot of details about how to work with Dash when the image does not show.

 ### Requirements
 - Have python 3.12.5+